brianweidl/afip-automation-extension/README.md

 - You need Node 18+
-- npm run build and copy the manifest.json into 'dist', then load unpacked in google extensions
+- npm i, npm run build and copy the manifest.json into 'dist', then load unpacked in google extensions